andrei-markeev/ts2c/src/README.md

 I would however appreciate if you stick to the following rules:

  - only features of ANSI/ISO 9899-1990 International Standard can be used in the transpiled code
- - no dead code should ever be added to the output (see HeaderFlags in program.ts)
+ - no dead code should ever be added to the output (see e.g. `HeaderFlags` in program.ts)
  - if you're planning to do some heavy changes, please create an issue and let's discuss this first

 Thanks!